Code of Ethics & Business Conduct

-In addition, for purposes of this guidance the following clarification applies:
+In addition, for purposes of this policy the following clarification applies:

 - Caffeine is found in several plant species, including in coffee seed (Coffea spp.), tea leaf (Camellia sinensis), kola fruit (Cola spp.), guaraná fruit (Paullinia cupana), yerba mate leaf (Ilex paraguariensis), and cacao seed (Theobroma cacao).
 Some references use synonyms for the caffeine found in plants other than coffee fruit (e.g., “thein” or “theine” if in tea leaf; “guaranine” if in guaraná; “mateine” or “mateina” if in yerba mate; “methyltheobromine” if in cacao*; etc.).
 This policy applies to caffeine irrespective of the synonymous or systematic name used to identify it. *NOTE: Cacao also contains theobromine (C7H8N4O2), which is a non-caffeine alkaloid.

 XIII.
 Use of Metals in Traditional Products (adopted July 2005, revised March 2009) Top of Page